AbhyankarSwarali/Python_Projects/README.md

-🐢 Turtle Racing Game
+# 🐢 Turtle Racing Game

 A fun Python game built with the turtle graphics library.
-Multiple turtles (or arrows if you change the shape) race against each other, and the program declares a winner at the end.
+Multiple turtles race against each other, and the program declares a winner at the end.
+Along with fun explore the uses of various modules and libraries pre-defined in Python.

-📌 Features
+## 📌 Features

 Choose 2 to 10 racers.